viascience/nftscan/README.md

-1. Please create a new directory on the root directory with the name of the service.
+1. Please create a new directory in the root directory with the name of the service.
 2. The directory will need:
     1. app_files directory with a flask API.
     2. Dockerfile running flask as the last step: `CMD ["flask", "run", "-h", "0.0.0.0", "--port=5001"]`